 Ca. 320 CE.
 Pachomius creates the first organized community of monks, in Egypt.

 325 CE.
 First Council of Nicaea.
 Christians come together to decide theological issues.
 Arianism is declared heresy.
-The Nicene Creed is written, the date of Easter is set, Christ is declared to be “of one being” with God the Father (as opposed to merely “similar” to the Father).
+The Nicene Creed is written, the date of Easter is set, Christ is declared to be “of one being” with God the Father (not merely “similar” to the Father).

 Ca. 330-380 CE.
 Aksum (Ethiopia) becomes Christian.